General Data Protection Regulation (GDPR)

 - New/Updated Policy: IT Security Information Breach Notification

-If individuals in the EU (including students, alumni, and employees) wish to exercise their rights under GDPR please download the NYU Data Request Form (Google Doc), fill it out, and send it to GDPR Data Request.
+If individuals in the EU (including students, alumni, and employees) wish to exercise their rights under GDPR please complete the Data Subject Request Form.

 NYU will implement additional notices from time to time as necessary; they will be published here.

 - Prospective students in the E.U.

 - Alumni and Friends of NYU in the E.U.